tekartik/synchronized.dart/synchronized/README.md

 For basic lock, it is true if the lock is not locked.

-For reentrant lock, it is true if the lock is not locked or if the current zone is locked by the lock.
+For reentrant lock, it is true if the lock is not locked or if the current zone lock level is locked by the lock.

 For multi lock, it returns true if all inner locks `canLock` values are true.